-That made me search the hut more carefully with my torch, and a second unwelcome guest — actually five of them — immediately showed up.
+That made me check the hut more carefully with my torch, and a second unwelcome guest — actually five of them — immediately showed up.
 I’d seen one outside, caught in my torch light — a huge, angular, glistening grey-white spider with eyes as bright as diamonds.
 It had frozen in the spotlight and I had taken a long look at it.
 I didn’t try to kill it, but I stared at it and tried to beam aggression at it.
 Just don’t go in my house.

 Mental note: telepathy does not work with arthropods.
 Here he was with (at least) four of his diamond-eyed friends, spaced out on the underside of my roof-beam, or near it.
 They seem to like being at the highest point.
 The question is whether they’ll stay there.
 There are no spiders in Thailand that can kill you, but again, these things might still have a painful bite.
-I didn’t know, but they certainly look that way.
+I didn’t know, but they certainly looked that way.
 I’d have to ask around.
-For now I’d just have to hope they would tend their webs all night, and not get bored and go for a walk.
+For now I’d just have to hope they would be manning their webs all night, and not get bored and go for a walk.

 I told myself they’d probably been there for days already, and there hadn’t been a problem.
 I’m not using that space, after all, and in the jungle no space is ever left empty.
 Life will fill every niche.
 Even so, it was an uncomfortable prospect, sleeping under a constellation of gleaming eyes.
 I’d have to think about getting a mosquito net.